henkbirkholz/sacmim/draft-camwinget-sacm-information-model-01.md

 event (s):

-: this a special purpose CIE that represents the change of content.
-As with content-elements basically every content can be included in the two content entries.
+: this a special purpose subject that represents the change of content.
+As with content elements basically every content can be included in the two content entries.
 The mandatory content entry represents the "after" state of the content and the optional content entry can represent the "before" state if available or required.

 : event-type (?)